ngernest/cis6700_lc_encodings/questions.md

     ![tapl_5.2.4_soln](tapl_5.2.4_soln.png)
     + Also see the discussion in https://stackoverflow.com/questions/47563925/church-naturals-exponentiation-function-and-type-checking
 - I was wondering if anyone has proposed a definition for what the Church encoding of an arbitrary datastructure is?
 Or is it an “I know it when I see it situation”?
+    + The [Wadler paper](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt.) discussed in Slack might be a good resource to consult!

 ## Y-combinator
 - Do you have to use the Y-combinator to define factorial, or can you write it directly?